edespino/cloudberry-site/docs/sql-stmts/alter-table.md

 These forms change whether a column is an identity column or change the generation attribute of an existing identity column.
 See [CREATE TABLE](/docs/sql-stmts/create-table.md) for details.

 If `DROP IDENTITY IF EXISTS` is specified and the column is not an identity column, no error is thrown.
-In this case Cloudberry Database issues a notice instead.
+In this case Apache Cloudberry issues a notice instead.

 **`SET sequence_option`**<br />
 **`RESTART`**